Belgrave railway station: Narrow gauge station

+In 1921 the line from Upper Fern Tree Gully to Belgrave was converted to Automatic and Track Control safe-working, based on Absolute Permissive Block (APB) as used in North America.
+This system worked on a first-come, first-serve basis from either end with provision for trains to pass in opposite directions at Upwey.
+Manual safe-working remained towards Gembrook, and both directions maintained the Single Line Block overlay.
+In 1927 Train Section Order working replaced the Train Staff and Ticket to Gembrook, as well as the Single Line Block in both directions; Belgrave was then considered a "Crossing and Control Station", allowing proceed orders to be issued.

+Both the automatic signals and Train Section Order system were withdrawn and the safeworking system reverted to Train Staff and Ticket from 28 August 1930.

 Following a landslide between Selby and Menzies Creek in the previous year, on 30 April 1954, the station closed, along with the rest of the line.
 From 9 April 1955 until 23 February 1958, the Victorian Railways resumed operations between Upper Ferntree Gully and Belgrave, which was provided under a guarantee against losses by a citizens committee.

 On 21 July 1962, a new station for the narrow gauge line was provided, along with the re-opening of the line as far as Menzies Creek as the Puffing Billy Railway.
 The Belgrave narrow gauge station is approximately 100 metres north of the metropolitan broad gauge station, and serves as the starting point for the Puffing Billy Railway.
 A short footpath under Belgrave-Gembrook Rd provides a pedestrian connection between the two stations.